-Restricted Stock Awards with Service Conditions
+Non-Vested Restricted Stock Awards with Service Conditions

-The Company's share-based compensation plans provide for awards of restricted shares of common stock and other stock-based incentive awards to officers, other employees and certain non-employees.
-Restricted stock awards are subject to forfeiture if employment terminates during the prescribed retention period (generally within four years of the date of award).
+The Company's share-based compensation plans provide for awards of restricted shares of common stock and other stock-based incentive awards to employees and directors.
+Restricted stock awards are subject to forfeiture if employment terminates during the prescribed retention period.

-The Company granted 10,000, 50,000, and 38,000 shares of restricted stock in the fiscal years ended October 2, 2009, October 3, 2008, and September 28, 2007, respectively, with a four year graded vesting.
-The remaining unrecognized compensation expense on restricted stock with service conditions outstanding at October 2, 2009 was \$0.4 million, and the weighted average period over which the cost is expected to be recognized is 2.9 years.
+For the fiscal year ended October 1, 2010, the Company granted 100,000 shares of restricted stock that vest in varying amounts over a three-year period.
+The remaining unrecognized compensation expense on restricted stock with service conditions outstanding at October 1, 2010 was \$1.6 million, and the weighted average period over which the cost is expected to be recognized is 2.9 years.